 Many young Bogotános make interesting music.
 We have watched some of them get big.

 Salt Cathedral’s sound is Juliana’s ethereal voice floating over Losada’s spare electronics.
 The music captures the insecurity of young love or finding your way in a foreign land.
 Their videos are worth watching.

-This is a young unsigned band coming up out of the Brooklyn underground.
+This is a young band coming up out of the Brooklyn underground.
 Let’s see what happens.

 Shrine photo by Novoaparra